LibrariesHacked/schema-librarydata/docs/libraries.md

 The application also uses opening hours to show libraries open at the current time, and event data to search for libraries hosting certain types of events.

-It was built using library listings from Plymouth, event listings, and open map data from open street map.
+It was built using open data of libraries and their events from Plymouth Libraries, and map data from OpenStreetMap.
 To try it out see the [Plymouth Library Finder](https://plymouth.librarydata.uk).

 #### Nationally

-Nationally, combined with the mobile library stops dataset, we can use this data to identify particular areas that are without libraries, and that would be in particular need of a library service.
+Nationally, combined with the mobile library stops dataset, we can use this data to identify particular areas that are without library provision, and that would be in particular need of a library service.

 This can be harder to assess with only local data, as many libraries and mobile library stops serve people between authority boundaries.